Serbia hero image

 • Drive to Novi Sad; Petrovaradin Fortress, Danube cruise, and choir exchange.

-• Return to Belgrade via Fruska Gora monasteries; depart.
+• Return to Belgrade via Fruska Gora monasteries; depart with time for a final debrief.

 8 Days